Parley celebrates the planet’s most important ecosystem with a week of collaboration, discussion and action

 World Oceans Day 2019 Highlights

-We mobilized our Global Cleanup Network for the biggest day of action for the oceans so far
+We mobilized our Global Cleanup Network for a massive day of action

 Since last World Oceans Day, the Parley Global Cleanup Network has grown exponentially, with involvement in 28 countries and counting.
 Canada, Spain and Seychelles recently joined the movement, and around the world our teams rallied for a week of action and cleanups in the run-up to World Oceans Day 2019.